geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Home keys' lack of common letters like "e" and "t."
   - Overview of the keyboard's historical development and unique layout.
 - Childhood Fascination with Inventors
-  - Author's fascination with inventors and their inventions.
+  - John's fascination with inventors and their inventions.
   - Childhood example of writing about Thomas Edison.
   - Acknowledgment of Edison's collaborative nature in inventing.
 - Building Collaborative Systems